 Exceptional results in two small schools with deeply committed leadership.

-Two small schools, Korokonui and Glendene, commenced RT3T PLD in 2024, and their senior leaders were enthusiastically supportive throughout.
+Two small schools, Glendene and Korakonui, commenced RT3TTM PLD in 2024, and their senior leaders were enthusiastically supportive throughout.

 Korakonui School is a rural full primary school in South Waikato.
 Their current roll is just under 200 children.
 Students are predominantly Pākehā, with about 20% Māori and other ethnicities.